-FIRST, a civil penalty of \$9,000 is assessed against Climax and shall be paid to the U.S. Department of Commerce within 30 days from the date of entry of this Order.
-Payment of this sum shall be made in the manner specified in the attached instructions.
+FIRST, a civil penalty of \$9,000 is assessed against RHDC which shall be paid to the U.S. Department of Commerce in four installments, in the following manner: \$2,250 within 30 days from the date of entry of the Order; \$2,250 no later than November 15, 2016; \$2,250 no later than January 15, 2017; and \$2,250 no later than March 15, 2017.
+Payment of these sums shall be made in the manner specified in the attached instructions.

 SECOND, pursuant to the Debt Collections Act of 1982, as amended (31 U.S.C. \$\$3701 - 3720E (1983 and Supp.
-2001)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice and, if payment is not made by the due date specified herein, Climax will be assessed, in addition to the full amount of the penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.
+2001)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice and, if payment is not made by the due dates specified herein, RHDC will be assessed, in addition to the full amount of the penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.

-THIRD, the timely payment of the sum of \$9,000 is hereby made a condition to the granting, restoration or continuing validity of any export license, permission, or privilege granted, or to be granted, to Climax.
+THIRD, the timely payment of the sum of \$9,000 is hereby made a condition to the granting, restoration or continuing validity of any export license, permission, or privilege granted, or to be granted, to RHDC.

-Accordingly, if Climax should fail to pay the civil penalty in a timely manner, the undersigned may enter an Order denying all of Climax's export privileges for a period of one year from the date of the entry of this Order.
+Accordingly, if RHDC should fail to pay the civil penalty in a timely manner, the undersigned may enter an Order denying all of RHDC's export privileges for a period of one year from the date of the entry of this Order.

-FOURTH, the Proposed Charging Letter, the Settlement Agreement, and this Order shall be made available to the public, and a copy of this Order shall be served upon Climax.
+FOURTH, the Proposed Charging Letter, the Settlement Agreement, and this Order shall be made available to the public, and a copy of this Order shall be served upon RHDC.
 This Order, which constitutes the final agency action in this matter, is effective immediately.